franzwilding/last/README.md

 - [ ] Test with more real life projects
 - [ ] Provide an symfony/flex recipe
-- [ ] Ask the user before deleting or overriding an existing folder
 - [ ] Automatically copy assets from public/build, public/bundles/* and other locations to dist folder after dumping

 ## Configuration